manikpokhetra79/url-shortener/README.md

 ### DynamoDB Table configuration

 - Partition Key : urlCode
-- Global secondary : longUrlIndex
+- Global secondary Index : longUrl

 ### IAM role configuration
 - Create a new IAM role for the lambda function to work with all required permissions.